dsutoyo/hybrid-foundation/README.md

 #### 2. Copy dependencies

-We don't need everything in bower_components, so we're going to copy some of them over to our `assets/vendor` directory.
+We don't need everything in `bower_components`, so we're going to copy some of them over to our `assets/vendor` directory.

 Copy Foundation